 Remember, qualifying for work-study doesn’t automatically guarantee you a job — you still have to take the initiative to find and apply for whichever work-study position you’re interested in.
 You can expect to fill out an application and go through an interview just like any other job you’ve applied for.

-The earlier you apply, the more likely you to ensure you get your preferred work-study job — or get a job at all.
+The earlier you apply, the more likely you are to ensure you get your preferred work-study job — or get any job at all.
 Each college handles this a little bit differently, so contact the school’s financial aid office to make sure you understand what you need to do to get a placement.